(1) WA-GREET. Carbon intensities for fuels must be calculated using:

 (a) The carbon intensity value for the fuel pathway is adjusted for consistency with WA-GREET 3.0 including the adjustment for fuel transportation distances and indirect land use change, as applicable.
 The adjusted carbon intensity for the established fuel pathway can be used after ecology has reviewed and approved it for consistency with WA-GREET; or

-(b) Matches the description of a fuel pathway listed in Table 6 under WAC 173-424-900.
+(b) The value matches the description of a fuel pathway.
 For hydrogen produced using biomethane or renewable electricity, the producer of the hydrogen must:

 (i) Demonstrate to ecology that the carbon intensity value in Table 6 is appropriate for its production facility; and